On the derived functors of destabilization at odd primes: The functors and

 \section{The functors $\rfunctilde_1$ and $\rfunc_1$}

-This section introduces the functor $\rfunc_1$ on the category $\amod$, which generalizes the functor $R_1$ used by Zarati \cite{zarati_these}.
-This is achieved by first introducing the functor $\rfunctilde_1$ and then restricting to $GL_1$-invariants.
-The non-trivial step in the construction is provided by Proposition \ref{prop:rfunctilde_astable}, which establishes invariance under the action of the Steenrod algebra.
+This section introduces the functor $\rfunc_1$ on the category $\amod$, which generalizes the functor $R_1$ defined by Zarati \cite{zarati_these} for $\unst$.
+This is achieved by first introducing a functor $\rfunctilde_1$ and then restricting to $GL_1$-invariants.
+The non-trivial step in the construction is Proposition \ref{prop:rfunctilde_astable}, which establishes invariance under the action of the Steenrod algebra.